Celebrating a Champion

 For The Men

-You have the opportunity to be a champion for the women in your life—for your wife, daughter, sister, mother, friend; and the invitation to be a Champion for Christ.
+You have the opportunity to be a champion for the women in your life—for your wife, daughter, sister, mother, friend, and the invitation to be a Champion for Christ.

-We (women) need you (men) to be champions.
+We need you to be champions.

 Here’s what I know about a champion: